KIM SEONG-JA, COMMANDER

 Our motion to stretch the food supply fell through.

 Here’s the problem.
 Caroline’s scouting plan puts five of us outside every day.
 It doesn’t matter if you’re shoveling or taking a stroll.
 Being outside in this weather burns calories like nothing else.
-Your body is constantly trying to heat itself and the snow is so soft you might as well swim in it.
+Your body is constantly trying to heat itself and the snow is so soft you might as well swim in it, even with snowshoes, and those are not easy to walk in to begin with.
 It’s the ultimate weight loss plan.
 At this rate we’ll be more famous than the Donner Party.

 It comes down to an all-or-nothing decision.
 Either we gamble on finding the shuttle and coordinating a rescue with Kim, or we lie in our beds and try to burn as few calories as possible.
 If we take the first option, we might lose lives.
 If we take the second, we might lose our minds.
 The decision goes to vote tonight.